Worm (web serial): Synopsis

-Taylor Hebert is a fifteen-year-old parahuman who has developed the power to sense and control insects following a traumatic event at the hands of bullies.
+Taylor Hebert is a 15-year-old parahuman who has developed the power to sense and control insects and other small invertebrates following a traumatic event at the hands of bullies.
 She lives in the fictional city of Brockton Bay, a hotspot of parahuman activity, and seeks to become a superhero.
-On her first night out in costume, she defeats a superpowered gang leader and is subsequently mistaken for a villain by a team of teenage parahuman thieves known as the Undersiders who work jobs for a mysterious benefactor.
+On her first night out in costume, she defeats a superpowered gang leader and is subsequently mistaken for a villain by a team of teenage parahuman thieves known as the Undersiders, who work jobs for a mysterious benefactor.
 Taylor joins the team, hoping to learn the identity of their boss before turning them into the authorities.
-However, Taylor grows increasingly close to the Undersiders whilst having repeatedly poor run-ins with the parahuman law enforcement agency known as the Protectorate and finds herself unable to betray them.
-She commits to the Undersiders, adopting the moniker "Skitter" and abandons her dream of becoming a superhero.
-After a job, Taylor learns that the Undersiders have unwittingly assisted their patron, the gang lord known as Coil, in the kidnapping of Dinah, a girl with powerful precognitive powers, and is wracked with guilt over her own part.
+However, Taylor grows increasingly close to the Undersiders, whilst having repeatedly poor run-ins with the Parahuman Response Team (PRT), the United States of America's parahuman law enforcement agency, and the superheroes of the PRT's sister organization, the Protectorate.
+She ultimately finds herself unable to betray the Undersiders and becomes fully committed to them, adopting the moniker "Skitter" and abandoning her dream of becoming a superhero.
+After a job, Taylor learns that the Undersiders have unwittingly assisted their patron, the gang lord known as Coil, in the kidnapping of Dinah, a girl with powerful precognitive powers, and is wracked with guilt over her involvement.

 In part due to violence initiated by the defeat of various gangs by the Undersiders, Brockton Bay experiences a period of instability.
 This culminates in an attack by Leviathan, one of three powerful monsters collectively called the Endbringers, which devastates the city.
-In the aftermath, Coil directs the Undersiders in seizing territory and they begin to operate as makeshift warlords in the ruined city.
+In the aftermath, Coil directs the Undersiders and a group of contracted villains, the Travelers, in seizing territory and they begin to operate as makeshift warlords in the ruined city.
 Privately, Taylor and the Undersiders plot to depose Coil if they cannot secure Dinah's release.
+The Travelers struggle to find a cure for their fifth teammate, Noelle, whose condition is undisclosed and is living in a highly secure vault in Coil’s base.
 When Jack Slash, the theatrical leader of a notorious gang of parahuman serial killers known as the Slaughterhouse Nine, invades Brockton Bay, Dinah predicts he will bring about the end of the world in two years if not stopped.
 The city weathers the incursion, but its parahumans fail to kill either Jack or his prized protege Bonesaw, a young girl kidnapped and moulded by the gang of serial killers.
 In the process of escaping the city, Jack learns of Dinah's prophecy and decides to fulfill it and end the world.